pskaranth/datascience/deeplearning/Perceptron&Sigmoid.md

 $$ y = \frac{1}{e^{-\omega x+b}} $$

 Output is a real value between 0 and 1.
-The optimum value of w and b are chosen such that squared error loss is miminized.\
+The optimum value of w and b are chosen such that squared error loss is miminized.

 Using Mean square error loss, we can find $$\omega $$ and b such that the loss is minimized:

 $$ minimize  L(\omega,b) = \sum_{i=1}^nmin||y_{i}-f(x_{i})||^{2} $$

+Sigmoid neuron is a good attempt at creating a decision boundary that works well for non-linearly separable data by smoothening the decision boundary.
+But it is not very effective in separating the data.
+Several such sigmoid layers are used to achieve the non-linearity.